-LBF create a unique environment in which boys and girls can study, develop, build confidence and play sport together.
-With this purpose, the Foundation provides free English study, structured weekend football coaching and photography and film making programs for young people in Phonsavan and a platform to practice language and hospitality skills.
-They also offer computer skills and free Internet access to support young people’s studies.
-They teach five levels of English, from beginner to intermediate, using a combination of trained local teachers and qualified western volunteer teachers.
+Lone Buffalo create a unique environment in which boys and girls from different ethnic backgrounds can study, develop, build confidence and play sport together.
+The project provides free English study, structured weekend football coaching and photography and film making programs for young people.
+They also offer computer skills and free Internet access to support their students studies.
+Lone Buffalo teach five levels of English, from Beginner to Intermediate, using a combination of trained local teachers and qualified western volunteer teachers.

-Students come from relatively poor backgrounds but we believe that they should be given the same chance as others to benefit from the opportunities that will arise as Lao graduates from the UN’s ‘least developed’ status.
+Students come from relatively poor backgrounds but Lone Buffalo believe that they should be given the same chance as others to benefit from the opportunities that are arising as Laos graduates from the UN’s ‘Least Developed’ status.
 Most students’ parents are farmers – but they have similar ambitions to other young people for successful careers in business, arts and technology.
-The aim is to help them achieve these aspirations.
+Lone Buffalo’s goal is to help them achieve these aspirations.
 Almost 50% of students are girls, who play an important role both inside and outside of the classroom – the project currently has both FIFA approved female student football coaches and female movie directors.

-If you visit Phonsavan, you can buy Lone Buffalo merchandise and our Student Guide to Phonsavan at Bamboozle Restaurant and Cranky T’s Café.
+If you visit Phonsavan, you can buy Lone Buffalo merchandise and the Student Guide to Phonsavan at Bamboozle Restaurant and Cranky T’s Café.

-Sponsor a class – It costs $1200 a year to support a class of 25 students.
+Sponsor a class – It costs $1500 a year to support a class of up to 25 students

 Supporting Lone Buffalo will help towards achieving their key objectives

 - Start new classes for the many young people waiting to join Lone Buffalo.
 More than 200 new students registered during the 2016-17 term and are waiting for classes.